 - A formal dining room with paintings from the gallery

 - A skylight rotunda

 - And more

-The beauty of this historic treasure will transport any visitor into another world for one memorable experience.
+The beauty of this historic Connecticut landmark will transport any visitor into another world for one memorable experience.

 The antiques and art throughout the Lockwood-Mathews Mansion Museum